 *Effective November 11, 2020

-This means all staff and customers to Pemberton Valley Supermarket will be required to wear masks when on the floor.
+This means all staff and customers to Pemberton Valley Supermarket will be required to wear masks inside the store at all times.
 Disposable masks will be provided for those who arrive without one, however, to protect the environment and avoid waste, we kindly ask that you bring your own.

 Adjusted Hours of Operation

 To help ensure the safety of the elderly and any people who are more vulnerable to COVID-19 we are open from 8 AM to 10 AM.
 The general public is welcome to shop after 10 AM.

 8 AM to 10 AM

 NOTE: Hours of Operation are subject to change and we post updates about this on our website and Facebook page.